Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ![Alt Text](https://hex-map.khitchdee.net/modal-illustration.png?v08-21-2022)

 A mode consists of a set a "user intents",
-A user intent is the user's expression of intent to do something
+which is the user's expression of intent to do something
 expressed as a specific input gesture,
 and an intent handler, that performs the action intended by the user.